lukes3315/mapillary_fusion/README.md

 First of all, you need to register on Mapillary's [website](https://mapillary.com/signup), we will need the username they provide to upload data.

-Once you have retrieved your username, you can just upload the data with this command line:
+Once you have retrieved your username (replace mapillary_user with yours), you can just upload the data with this command line:
 ```
 python mapillary_processor.py --upload_directory=stitched_files --user=mapillary_user
 ```